How Long are sessions?

 What is your cancellation policy?

 If you have to cancel or reschedule your appointment, Mindful Counseling will need 24 hours advance notice.
 This is to allow others an opportunity to be seen.
-If you cancel on the same day as your appointment or do not show up to your scheduled appointment, you will be charged your full session fee.
+If you cancel within the 24 hour window or do not show up to your scheduled appointment, you will be charged a $60 no show/late cancellation fee.

 I want to bring my child/teen into see you.
 Am I a part of his/her therapy?